 Larry L. Prince was elected a Director of RPC in 2009.
 Mr. Prince brings extensive management experience to our Board of Directors.
-He served as the Chairman of the Executive Committee of the Board of Directors of Genuine Parts Company until his retirement in 2011.
-He also served as Chairman of the Board from 1990 through February 2005 and as Chief Executive Officer from 1989 through August 2004 of Genuine Parts Company.
+He served as the Chairman of the Executive Committee of the Board of Directors of Genuine Parts Company until his retirement in 2013.
+He also served as Chairman of the Board of Genuine Parts Company from 1990 through February 2005 and as Chief Executive Officer from 1989 through August 2004.
 Mr. Prince is also a Director of Rollins, Inc. and Marine Products Corporation.
 Mr. Prince previously served as a Director of SunTrust Banks, Inc., Crawford & Company, Equifax, Inc. and John H. Harland Company.

-James A. Lane, Jr., was elected a Director of RPC in 1984.
+James A. Lane, Jr. was elected a Director of RPC in 1984.
 Mr. Lane brings extensive financial, management and manufacturing experience to our Board of Directors.
 He has held the position of President of Chaparral Boats, Inc. (formerly a subsidiary of RPC) since 1976.
-Mr. Lane has been Executive Vice President and a Director of Marine Products Corporation since it was spun off in 2001.
+Mr. Lane has been Executive Vice President and a Director of Marine Products Corporation since 2001.